zostay/Amazon-DynamoDB/README.md

 DESCRIPTION
 ===========

-This module provides the low-level API that interacts directly with DynamoDB.
+This module provides an asynchronous, low-level API that interacts directly with DynamoDB.
 This is a low-level implementation that sticks as close as possible to the API described by AWS, keeping the names of actions and parameter names as-is (i.e., not using nice kabob-case most Perl 6 modules use, but the PascalCase that most AWS APIs present natively).
 This has the benefit of allowing you to use the AWS documentation directly.

 The API is currently very primitive and may change to provide better type-checking in the future.